 When pressed about which marketing goals were most important to them in the coming year, acquiring new customers placed at the top of the list, interestingly retaining current customers came in second, increasing the customer value over lifetime appeared in third, with building a loyal fanbase behind in fourth.

 Startups have spent the most money on traditional forms of marketing, email marketing, and Facebook marketing campaigns.
-Following behind is paid digital marketing, direct and mail and content marketing.
+Following behind are paid digital marketing, direct mail, and content marketing.

-In contrast, a small number of businesses invested in SEO marketing, Instagram marketing, and SMS marketing.
+In contrast, a small number of businesses are investing in search engine optimization (SEO), Instagram marketing, and SMS marketing.
 Other social media marketing channels such as Snapchat have seen very little investment.